Skip to content

-These 10-day silent meditation retreats start at the 1st of each month.
-Registration has to be in person on the last day of the previous month and those who choose to arrive a day early to better ensure being offered a place can stay free at Suan Mokkh overnight (full details on the registration page).
-The retreats end at the 11th of the month in the morning (details on the Schedule page).
+Our 10-day silent meditation retreats start at the 1st of each month.
+Registration has to be in person on the last day of the previous month.
+Advance booking is not possible.
+The retreats end on the 11th day of the month.

 The retreat allows us to withdraw from our usual activities to a quiet and secluded place and devote our time to study, contemplation and meditation.
 The teachings and the structure of the retreats at the International Dharma Hermitage of Wat Suan Mokkh are designed for a period of 10 days and therefore we ask the participants to commit themselves for this period of time.
 We do not accept people for less than 10 days.

 The meditation technique taught is

 (concentration and vipassana meditation)

 Besides learning and practising how to meditate, participants will get an introduction to some other aspects of the Buddha's teaching, including the Four Noble Truths which include the Noble Eightfold Path.